Use-As-Dictionary

 Compression dictionaries reduce bandwidth by encoding repeated patterns against a shared reference.
 The Use-As-Dictionary header turns the current response into a dictionary the client stores locally.
 When the client later requests a URL matching the dictionary's match pattern, the client sends Available-Dictionary with the SHA-256 hash of the stored dictionary.
 The server then compresses the response against the dictionary using dictionary-compressed Brotli (dcb) or dictionary-compressed Zstandard (dcz) via Content-Encoding.

-The header uses Structured Fields syntax.
-The match parameter specifies a URL path pattern (regular expressions are not supported).
+The header is a Structured Fields Dictionary.
+The match parameter is required and specifies a URLPattern string for request matching (wildcards like /api/* are supported, regular expressions are not).
 The match-dest parameter limits the dictionary to specific Fetch request destinations (document, script, style, fetch).
 The id parameter assigns an opaque identifier the client echoes back via Dictionary-ID.
-The type parameter declares the dictionary format, with raw as the only defined value.
+The type parameter declares the dictionary format as a token, with raw as the default and only defined value.

 The response carrying Use-As-Dictionary must include standard Caching headers so the client stores the dictionary alongside the response.
 Dictionaries work best for resources with stable structure and repeated content across versions: JavaScript bundles, API responses, and template fragments.
 The specification requires compression dictionary transport to operate exclusively in secure contexts (HTTPS).